The Definitive Ranking of Worst and Best Easter Candies

 Whatever you think of that, it's hard to deny that Cadbury Mini Eggs are delicious.

 There you have it folks.
 Just like previous years, Cadbury continues to make both the #1 Best and the #1 Worst Easter candy.
+And jelly beans continue to contribute to the socio-economic divide.

 Whatever your thoughts about Easter candy are, they likely include thinking about Cadbury's brand.
 Winner of Easter: Cadbury.